James Pyke (cricketer)

 James Kendrick Pyke (born 7 June 1966) is a former Australian sportsman who represented South Australia in Sheffield Shield cricket and also played Australian rules football at a high level.
-As well as competing for Norwood in the South Australian National Football League (SANFL), Pyke was twice drafted to the Victorian Football League, although he never played a senior game.
+As well as competing for Norwood in the South Australian National Football League (SANFL), Pyke was twice drafted to the Victorian Football League (VFL), although he never played a senior game.